DiscordBM/DiscordBM/README.md

 Penny is available [here](https://github.com/vapor/penny-bot) and you can find `DiscordBM` used in the [PennyBOT](https://github.com/vapor/penny-bot/tree/main/CODE/Sources/PennyBOT) target.

 ## How To Use
-> If you're using DiscordBM on macOS Ventura, make sure you have **Xcode 14.1 or above**.
+> If you're using DiscordBM on macOS Ventura (on either Xcode or VSCode), make sure you have **Xcode 14.1 or above**.
 > Lower Xcode 14 versions have known issues that cause a lot of problems for libraries.

 First you need to initialize a `BotGatewayManager` instance, then tell it to connect and start using it: